preciofishbone/OmniaDocsG2/pages/page-types/working-with-sections-and-blocks/index.rst

 Move a section
 ***************
-Do the following to move a section to another placement on the page.
+Do the following to move a section to another place on the page.

 1. Click the section.
 2. Click the Move icon.